Columbiahalle

 Columbiahalle is a concert venue in the Tempelhof district of Berlin.
 Built in 1951 as a sports hall for US soldiers, it opened as a venue in 1998.
 It should not be confused with Columbia Theater, a former cinema on the same site, also opened in 1951 for US soldiers, which is also now a music venue.

 History

 Columbiahalle is located opposite the former Berlin Tempelhof Airport, which from 1945, following the end of the Second World War, had been used by the US Army as part of the American occupation sector of West Berlin.
 Columbiahalle was built in 1951 as a sports hall for the soldiers stationed in the city.
 After the US withdrawal in 1994, the building was closed and reopened after renovation in 1998.
 A comprehensive renovation took place in 2014.

 Events

 The venue hosts mainly rock and pop music events.
-It has hosted many major artists including 50 Cent, AC/DC, Aespa, Alice Cooper, Coldplay, Eminem, Muse, My Chemical Romance, Placebo, Rammstein, Red Hot Chili Peppers, Rihanna, Robyn, Slayer, and System of a Down.
+It has hosted many major artists including 50 Cent, AC/DC, Aespa, Alice Cooper, Coldplay, Eminem, Muse, My Chemical Romance, Placebo, Rammstein, Red Hot Chili Peppers, Rihanna, Robyn, Slayer, System of a Down, Weezer, and Jack White.